asadmoosvi/pypi-search/README.md

 - Meta Information (author, maintainer)
 - Description

-It quickly allows you to know what a package is all about without having to open up the PyPI website.
+It allows you to know what a package is all about without having to open up the PyPI website.

 # installation